gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

       --docker-privileged
     ```

-    The above command will register a new Runner to use special `docker:latest` image which is provided by Docker
+    The above command will register a new Runner to use the special
-    creators. **Notice that it's using the `privileged` mode to start build and service containers.** If you want to use
+    `docker:latest` image which is provided by Docker. **Notice that it's using
+    the `privileged` mode to start the build and service containers.** If you
-    [docker-in-docker](https://blog.docker.com/2013/09/docker-can-now-run-within-docker/) mode, you always have to use
+    want to use [docker-in-docker] mode, you always have to use `privileged = true`
-    `privileged = true` in your docker containers.
+    in your Docker containers.

     The above command will create a `config.toml` entry similar to this: